Recap on registration page types

 1 - The invited attendee has an assistant who needs to proceed with the registration on their behalf

-The assistant can simply access the RSVP invitation and respond on behalf of the invited attendee.
+Scenario 1a: Attendee received an RSVP invitation and the assistant has access to the invited attendee’s inbox: The assistant can simply access the invitation and respond on behalf of the invited attendee.
 No further action is required.

-The assistant can register using the attendee’s email address.
+Scenario 1b: Attendee received a registration link and the assistant has access to the invited attendee’s inbox: The assistant can register using the attendee’s email address.
 The assistant manages any related event email communications directly in the attendee’s mailbox.

 Scenario 2: The assistant does not have access to the invited attendee’s inbox